bytejunkie/wordle/readme.md

 # wordle

-my attempt at a go version of wordle.
+my attempt at a version of wordle, written in golang.

 # how to run